The Nicaragua Journal

 I slip and fall on the descent twice as often as I stop and relieve my burning legs on the way up.
 Five seconds of sleep and a few nuts glued together with dark chocolate has not made for an optimal performance and I’m starting to feel like my nine miles a day on the streets of Brooklyn are equal to approximately nine steps on the hardest hike in Nicaragua.
 I shed a few discreet tears in some particularly challenging moments, and, in others, I look back at my guide and wonder aloud if most people stumble this often.
 We make it back to the main road at around six hours and, as we sit and wait for our taxi, my guide looks at me and says, “You are strong, you are fast, you are in good shape.”

 Walking back to my room, I notice a pig pen just around the bend from my cabin and when I step back onto my porch, I see cows grazing in a field a few yards in the distance.
-I rinse the thick layer of dirt off my body and swing in the hammock on my balcony, looking out at the volcano I just summited and listening to all the same sounds that kept me up all night.
+I rinse the thick layer of dirt off my body and swing in the hammock on my balcony, looking out at the volcano I just summited and listening to all the same sounds that once belonged to monsters keeping me up all night.